theNewDynamic/how-the-icc-works.org/_referrals-and-communication/introduction.md

 ---

-The International Criminal Court (ICC) may only exercise its jurisdiction in one of three ways: State Party referral, UN Security Council (UNSC) referral, or Prosecutor-initiated case (called a *proprio motu* case or “on one’s own initiative” in Latin).
+The International Criminal Court (ICC) may only exercise its jurisdiction in one of three ways: where a State Party refers a case, where the UN Security Council (UNSC) refers a case, or where Prosecutor initiates a case.